596acres/urbanreviewer/plans/Manhattan/St. Nicholas Park/index.md

 ---
 layout: plan
-title: "St. Nicholas Park"
+title: St. Nicholas Park
 permalink: index.html
+published: true
 ---

 The St. Nicholas Park plan was adopted in 1968, last revised in 1996, and expired in 2008.
-It calls for commercial use and utility and emergency-vehicle easement.
+It calls for commercial use and utility and emergency-vehicle easements in the plan area.